-Twenty years ago, when Anglicare Victoria was established (1997) through the joining of three long-established and well-respected Anglican child and welfare agencies, its constitution established a support organisation called Friends of Anglicare Victoria, or simply put, “Friends”.
+In 1997, when Anglicare Victoria was established through the joining of three long-established and well-respected Anglican child and welfare agencies, its constitution established a support organisation called Friends of Anglicare Victoria, or simply put, “Friends”.

-- Invitations to special events and functions specifically for Friends of Anglicare Victoria; and
+- Invitations to exclusive informative and social events for Friends of Anglicare Victoria;

-- Opportunities to meet with Anglicare Victoria senior staff at various locations around Melbourne and Victoria, to hear first-hand about our programs and developments.
+- Opportunities to meet with Anglicare Victoria senior staff at locations across Melbourne and Victoria, to hear first-hand about our programs and developments; and

-If you have been kind enough to leave a Gift to Anglicare Victoria in your Will, please let us know in order that a formal Friends of Anglicare Victoria invitation can be sent to you.
+If you have been kind enough to leave a Gift to Anglicare Victoria in your Will, please consider letting us know so that we can invite you to join the Friends of Anglicare Victoria.
+This very kind gesture honours us.

 - Email: firstname.lastname@example.org